warb1rd/Project4/README.md

 ---
 ### Dream Works
 ---
+* Dynamically change the template in the public resume index view.
 * Implement an API for google maps for users to see nearest printing shops.
 * Add more templates that are most popular and see which templates get people hired most.
 * Pick fonts and move around the title fields.